Ivoah/Pivorc/README.md

 # Pivorc

-Simple IRC bot written in python for fun
+Pivorc is a simple IRC bot written in python for fun

-I might add a readme once the bot is done.